sovaai/chatKit-lib/README.md

 # :rainbow: Why?
-Library of react components that allows you to quickly deploy a dialog interface that interacts with a third-party service that provides the ability to interact with chat.
+Library of react components that allows you to create dialog interface that interacts with a third-party service that provides the ability to interact with chat.

 # :space_invader: Install
 For install library you need enter next comand: